-This blog post is part 2 in a series titled "Reawakening Of The Medicine People".
+This blog post is part 2 in a series titled "Reawakening Of The Medicine People."
 Today we will focus on zhooniyaa (silver) and the relation of this sacred metal to my art and to the traditions of my ancestors, the Ojibwe Anishinaabeg of the North American Great Lakes area.
-Zhooniyaa used to be a traditional metal to the Anishinaabeg, and, being an artist who works with precious metals, I decided to honor and restore the silversmithing tradition of my ancestors by designing a new line of sterling silver wedding rings, titled Anishinaabe Silver Wedding Rings.
+Zhooniyaa used to be a traditional metal to the Anishinaabeg, and, being an artist who works with precious metals and being smart enough to be receptive to the suggestions made by my ex partner Simone, I decided to take her advice.
+So, in the Spirit Moon of the year 2015, I started to honor and restore the silversmithing tradition of my ancestors by designing a new line of sterling silver wedding rings.
+The title of the line is Anishinaabe Silver Wedding Rings.
+Miigwech nishiim!

 The meaning and use of silver